linttrapmedia/oem-element/README.md

 _oem-element_ is part of [OEM](https://oem.js.org).
 OEM is a UI/UX ecosystem of 100% dependency-free ui libraries implemented as light abstraction layers on top of the already existing native browser javascript objects.
 This makes for incredibly small, easy-to-understand libraries that leverage your pre-existing knowledge of html, css and javascript.

-## oem-element

 `OEM.Element` is OEM's "templating engine".
-It enables you to manage html, styling and behavior in a clean, declarative syntax implemented as a light abstraction on top of the native [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object.
+It enables you to manage html, styling and behavior with a clean, declarative syntax implemented as a light abstraction on top of the native [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object.

 ## Get Started